jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Gregory,

-Halley claims he has identified a periodic comet using Newton's gravitational laws.
+Halley claims he has identified a periodic comet using Isaac Newton's gravitational laws.
 He predicts its return in 1758—53 years hence.

 Can you verify his orbital calculations?
 If he is correct, this would be the first prediction of a comet's return in history.
 Newton's mathematics would govern not just planets and moons, but comets as well.

 One law for all celestial bodies.

+Mathematics included for your review.

 —Wren